-"A D-Sync huh" he muttered.
+"A D-Sync, huh," he muttered.
 "I guess that's what this thing is called."
 He flipped the device over in his hands again before staring at the front of it.
-"I guess since it's a dream, it can't hurt to try" he shrugged as he pressed the button.
+"I guess since this is a dream, it can't hurt to try," he shrugged as he pressed the button.

 The screen flashed and a kind of raspy, masculine voice came out of it.
 "Hey Rob, it's nice to finally meet you!" the voice chimed.
 "I've been waiting for you for a long time now."

 Robert knew that he was no math prodigy but he at least knew how long a decade is.
 "That's impossible; I wasn't even born then so how could you be waiting for me for that long if I didn't even exist."

 Robert could almost imagine the owner of the voice shrugging.
 "I don't know.
 Time difference?"